 National Child Welfare Workforce Institute (2020)

-Describes how to develop trauma-informed lens for working with American Indian/Native Alaska individuals, families, and communities using the Substance Abuse and Mental Health Services Administration Concept of Trauma.
+Describes how to develop a trauma-informed lens for working with American Indian/Alaska Native individuals, families, and communities using the Substance Abuse and Mental Health Services Administration Concept of Trauma.

-Assists federally funded Tribal child welfare agencies deliver tools and resources such as organizational systems and staff capacity.
+Assists federally funded Tribal child welfare agencies to deliver tools and resources, such as information on organizational systems and staff capacity.
 With this support, Tribal communities' unique needs can be met.

 Works to build the relationship between the Wabanaki Tribes and Maine child welfare by listening to the stories of the Wabanaki people and providing suggestions for how to reach reconciliation or understanding.
 The website presents information on the Commission's history and background, media materials, links to resources, and more.